Raymay3/IDX-Exchange/README.md

 Week 5 model comparison found that:

-- The Decision Tree model substantially improved prediction accuracy over the Linear Regression baseline.
+- Decision Tree substantially improved prediction accuracy over the Linear Regression baseline.
-- The Random Forest model achieved the strongest overall performance across all evaluation metrics.
-- Prediction scatter plots showed the Random Forest produced predictions that most closely followed the ideal one-to-one relationship.
+- Random Forest substantially improved performance beyond both Linear Regression and the individual Decision Tree.
+- Final Decision Tree testing performance reached an **R² of 0.7949**, **MAE of $222,391**, and **RMSE of $445,657**.
+- Final Random Forest testing performance reached an **R² of 0.8815**, **MAE of $173,400**, and **RMSE of $338,823**.
+- Random Forest also achieved a **MAPE of 13.14%** and **MdAPE of 8.98%**.
-- Feature importance analysis identified bathrooms, geographic location, living area, and property age as the most influential predictors of California home sale prices.
+- Feature importance identified the target-encoded school district feature (`DistrictName_TE`) and `LivingArea` as the two most influential predictors in the final Random Forest model.
-- Random Forest achieved the highest R² (0.8696) while also producing the lowest MAE, RMSE, MAPE, and MdAPE among the models evaluated.
+- Geographic coordinates and engineered property characteristics also contributed to the model's predictions.

 ### Week 6

 * Engineered four additional predictive property features.
-* Added school district information through a spatial join using California school district boundaries.
+* Added detailed school district information through a spatial join with California school district boundaries.
+* Replaced high-dimensional school district one-hot encoding with target encoding in the current preprocessing pipeline.
+* Reduced the final feature space to 103 predictor variables.
-* Retrained all machine learning models using the updated feature set.
+* Retrained Linear Regression, Decision Tree, and Random Forest using the updated feature-engineered dataset.
-* Compared model performance before and after feature engineering.
+* Compared original and updated feature sets and model performance.
-* Documented improvements in predictive accuracy across all models.

 ## Week 6 Highlights

-Week 6 demonstrated that feature engineering substantially improved model performance.
+Week 6 demonstrated the value of adding engineered property characteristics and more detailed geographic information.

-- PropertyAge replaced YearBuilt as a more meaningful representation of home age.
+- `PropertyAge` provides a direct representation of home age at the time of sale.
+- Ratio features capture relationships among bedrooms, bathrooms, living area, and lot size.
-- School district information provided more detailed geographic context than county alone.
+- School district information provides more detailed geographic context than county-level location alone.
-- All three machine learning models improved after incorporating the engineered features.
-- Linear Regression experienced the largest performance improvement.
+- Target encoding allows detailed school district information to be retained without creating hundreds of district dummy variables.
-- Random Forest remained the strongest overall model, achieving an R² of **0.8696**, MAE of **$183,336**, and RMSE of **$356,476**.
+- The current Random Forest model achieves an **R² of 0.8815**, **MAE of $173,400**, **RMSE of $338,823**, **MAPE of 13.14%**, and **MdAPE of 8.98%**.
+- `DistrictName_TE` is the most important feature in the final Random Forest model.

 ### Week 7

-* Trained multiple XGBoost regression models.
+* Trained four XGBoost regression configurations.
+* Performed light hyperparameter tuning of `n_estimators`, `max_depth`, and `learning_rate`.
-* Evaluated three model configurations using light hyperparameter tuning.
+* Evaluated candidate configurations using the dedicated validation dataset.
-* Compared model performance across all XGBoost versions.
-* Identified the highest-performing gradient boosting model.
+* Selected the strongest configuration without using the final testing period for model-selection decisions.
+* Retrained the selected configuration using the combined training and validation datasets.
+* Evaluated the final XGBoost model on the untouched testing period.
-* Compared XGBoost against all previously developed machine learning models.
+* Compared XGBoost against Linear Regression, Decision Tree, and Random Forest.
-* Visualized Actual vs. Predicted home sale prices for the best-performing model.

 ## Week 7 Highlights

-Week 7 demonstrated that gradient boosting further improved predictive performance beyond the previously developed machine learning models.
+Week 7 demonstrated that gradient boosting further improved predictive performance.

-- Three XGBoost model configurations were evaluated using incremental hyperparameter tuning.
+- Four XGBoost configurations were evaluated using validation-based hyperparameter tuning.
-- Increasing the number of boosting rounds substantially improved predictive accuracy.
-- Increasing the maximum tree depth produced the strongest overall model.
-- XGBoost Version C achieved the highest performance of every model evaluated during the project.
+- Increasing `n_estimators` from 100 to 200 improved validation performance.
+- Increasing `max_depth` from 6 to 8 produced an additional improvement.
+- Reducing `learning_rate` from 0.3 to 0.1 while increasing `n_estimators` to 300 produced the strongest validation results.
+- The selected configuration uses **300 estimators**, **maximum depth 8**, and **learning rate 0.1**.
-- The final XGBoost model achieved an **R² of 0.8927**, **MAE of $166,971**, **RMSE of $323,335**, **MAPE of 12.99%**, and **MdAPE of 9.02%**.
+- After retraining on the combined training and validation data, the final XGBoost model achieved an **R² of 0.9024**, **MAE of $160,177.50**, **RMSE of $307,515.58**, **MAPE of 12.23%**, and **MdAPE of 8.46%**.
+- XGBoost achieved the strongest final testing performance across all five evaluation metrics.

+### Week 8

+* Expanded model evaluation beyond R² using MAE, RMSE, MAPE, and MdAPE.
+* Consolidated final performance metrics for all four models.
+* Exported the model comparison to `metrics_summary.csv`.
+* Divided the final testing properties into five actual-sale-price quintiles.
+* Evaluated XGBoost performance separately across each price band.
+* Compared dollar-based and percentage-based errors across market segments.
+* Examined systematic overprediction and underprediction by price range.
+* Identified the housing-market segments where the final model performs best and where prediction errors are largest.

+## Week 8 Highlights

+Expanded evaluation showed that model accuracy varies across different portions of the California housing market.

+- XGBoost remains the strongest overall model with an **R² of 0.9024**, **MAPE of 12.23%**, and **MdAPE of 8.46%**.
+- The **Lower-Middle Price** band (approximately **$576,000–$800,000**) achieved the strongest relative accuracy, with a **MAPE of 9.77%** and **MdAPE of 6.68%**.
+- The **Lowest Price** band (**$190,000–$575,000**) produced the smallest dollar errors, with an **MAE of $58,109** and **RMSE of $94,968**.
+- Dollar prediction errors increased substantially as home prices increased.
+- The **Highest Price** band (approximately **$1.65 million and above**) produced the largest dollar errors, with an **MAE of $412,677** and **RMSE of $610,061**.
+- The model tended to underpredict the highest-priced homes by approximately **$193,703 on average**.
+- These results demonstrate why AVM performance should be evaluated across multiple metrics and market segments rather than relying on R² alone.

 ---